- What is edible ink?

 3. How do you refill edible ink cartridges?

-Edible ink cartridges are essentially "containers" that are made in the shape
+Edible ink cartridges are essentially food grade plastic "containers" that are made in the shape

-and form of an inkjet cartridge that plugs right in to your inkjet printer.
+and form of an inkjet cartridge that plugs in your dedicated edible ink printer.

 4. What is the Inkedibles printhead cleaning solution